ClonyPDF home

 Photo Size40 × 52 mm (the standard 40x52mm Brunei photo)

-Head SizeAbout 35 mm head height (chin to top of hair), roughly 6 mm of space above the head, face centered
+Head SizeAbout 35 mm head height (chin to top of hair), roughly 67% of the frame, with ~6 mm of space above the head — see head size rules

 ResolutionHigh resolution, approximately 300–600 DPI, sharp and in focus